AutomataLab/JSONSki/README.md

 <br/>
 <img src="doc/compare_seq_large.png" width="80%"></img>

-In terms of small records processing, the performance results are similar, except that most methods run a bit faster, thanks to the better cache locality.
+In terms of small records processing, the performance results are similar (see Fig.2), except that most methods run a bit faster, thanks to the better cache locality.

 <figcaption style="text-align:center"><b>Fig.2 - Execution Time of Processing A Sequence of Small Records.</b></figcaption>
 <br/>
 <img src="doc/compare_seq_small.png" width="80%"></img>

 Parallel performance with multi-threading (16 threads) were also evaluated.
-The following figure reports the average execution time for both small records processing (on the left) and single large record processing (on the right).
+The following figure presents the average execution time for both small records processing (on the left) and single large record processing (on the right).
 For small records, one thread processes a small record each time, one by one.
 All methods scale well as the number of cores increases, and the conclusion os similar as the sequential evaluation.
 For a single large record, [JPStream](https://github.com/AutomataLab/JPStream) and [Pison](https://github.com/AutomataLab/Pison) support speculative execution, while JSONSki currently does not have this feature.
 The results (on the right) show that the single-threaded JSONSki still runs faster than JPStream with 16 threads, while runs around 1.5x slower than Pison with 16 threads.

 <figcaption style="text-align:center"><b>Fig.3 - Average Execution Time of Parallel Execution.</b></figcaption>
 <br/>